-Each player received one tiara, one mustache, and a list of questions that was previously asked to the bride and the groom.
+To play this fun bridal shower game, each player received one tiara, one mustache, and a list of questions that was previously asked to the bride and the groom.

 These questions included anything from favorite ice cream topping to biggest fear to random questions, such as, “Why doesn’t the glue stick to the bottom of the bottle?”

 From the bride and groom’s responses, the party planners chose one answer to be read aloud.

 The guests needed to decide if the response was the bride’s answer or the groom’s answer.